Aspie96/blog/content/posts/free_software.md

 Copyleft is deeply rooted in the history of free and open source software.
 It is considered a permissible restriction because it protects software freedom itself and is not based on other principles (unlike, for example, restrictions against certain fields for separate moral or political reasons).

 Most free and open source licenses are not copyleft licenses.
-When, if ever, to use a copyleft license is still debated and ultimately it's a matter of subjective choice.
+When, if ever, to use a copyleft license is, ultimately, a matter of subjective choice.

-Copyleft can be used strategically as a way to promote the release of free software by those that would like to distribute modified versions of the program, but might otherwise do so under proprietary terms.

-One of the main issues with copyleft is that it can lead to [incompatibility](https://www.gnu.org/licenses/license-compatibility.html) between licenses which may prevent mixing pieces of software under different licenses.
+Copyleft can be used strategically as a way to promote the release of free software by others.
+On the other hand,it can lead to license [incompatibility](https://www.gnu.org/licenses/license-compatibility.html), which may prevent mixing pieces of software under different licenses.

 ## Remixing software